amielbeyo/MT-academy/step-by-step-setup.md

   ```
   The server prints `Server running on 3000` when ready.

-## 6. Use the Demo Page
+## 6. Subscribe
-- In your browser, open `subscription.html` from the project root.
+- Open `subscription.html` from the project root to be redirected to the Stripe checkout for the unlimited plan.
-- Sign up, log in, send prompts, and upgrade plans via Stripe.

 Your API keys stay on the server; users never see them.
 When you want to deploy, set the same environment variables on your hosting provider.